Carbium API

 GET https://api.carbium.io/api/v1/quote/all

 Use it for diagnostics, comparison, and fallback design.
-Do not treat it as the main executable swap path.
+Do not treat it as the main executable swap path for new integrations.

 Example response pattern: